domfarnham/a-url-shortener-microservice/README.md

-# a-url-shortener-microservice
+# shorten-my-url

-A microservice which takes a URL, passed as a parameter, and then responds with a shortened URL in JSON.
+A microservice which takes a URL, passed as a parameter to the API, and then responds with a shortened URL in JSON.